dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2715: Different groups in society should be valued equally.
+### T2715: All four groups are uniquely valuable and should be respected for their societal contributions.

 |Support|
 |---|